AlphaTechNinja/wip-Coding/README.txt

 REQUIRES COMPUTERCRAFT
-this cosing language is similar to assembly but it is built on librarys at every start of a program put "lib wip/addons" that will include
+this coding language is similar to assembly but it is built on librarys at every start of a program put "lib wip/addons" that will include